Costa Mesa Motorcycle Accident Attorneys

 In 2017, Costa Mesa was ranked 25th highest in fatalities among Californian cities with a population from 100,001 to 250,000 people.
 626 people were killed in vehicle accidents, with motorcyclists making up almost 4% of that total.
 Costa Mesa may not rank as number one, but its roadways still present a high level of danger for drivers and bikers.

 A motorcycle crash can cause serious injuries, including traumatic brain injury, back, and spinal injuries, severe road rash, and the loss of a limb.
 To get on the road to recovery, you will need full and fair compensation for your losses.
-Our Costa Mesa personal injury attorneys at Allen, Flatt, Ballidis & Leslie have decades of experience and a successful track record, recovering hundreds of millions in settlements and verdicts for our clients.
+Our lawyers at Allen Flatt Ballidis & Leslie have decades of experience and a successful track record, recovering hundreds of millions in settlements and verdicts for our clients.
 Call us at (949) 752-7474 to schedule a free consultation with no time limits or restrictions if you have been hurt in a motorcycle accident that was someone else’s fault.
 We can tell you if you have a case and what damages you may be entitled to claim.

 Motorcycle Accident Verdicts and Settlements

 - $1,000,000 - Motorcycle rider hurt while on vacation

 - $125,000 - Motorcycle rider strikes left turning car